How to Grow Sweet Williams

 Sweet Williams are a great biennial addition for Spring to Summer bloom with plenty of perfume.

-This one was a happy accident of many colors cross pollinating in my garden and producing this gorgeous multi-colored specimen.
+This one was a happy accident of many colors cross-pollinating in my garden and producing this gorgeous multi-colored specimen.

-They get to about 7 to 18 inches tall depending on variety and where they are planted.
+They get to about 7 to 18 inches tall depending on the variety and where they are planted.

 I have always grown mine from seed or transplanted seedlings from one spot in the garden to another but you can also propagate by cuttings or root divisions.